vs3kulic/yogi/README.md

 ## How It Works

 - We ask you a few questions to get to know your preferences.
-- Based on your answers, we match you with one of our classes.
+- Based on your answers, we match you with a Yoga type.
-- Before joining, you can preview some content and information about your matched class.
+- You get a recommendation and can view classes or subscribe to our newsletter.

 All of this runs on a subdomain of [bekindstudio.at](https://bekindstudio.at).

 ---

-## Microservice Architecture
+## Architecture

-Yogi is designed as a **microservice** that integrates seamlessly into the broader be kind studio ecosystem.
-It operates independently while communicating with other services to provide a cohesive user experience.
+Yogi is designed with a hybrid architecture that combines Django templates with Vue.js components where needed:

+- **Django Backend**: Handles routing, authentication, data processing, and template rendering.
+- **Vue.js Frontend**: Provides interactive elements for features like the class explorer and questionnaire.
+- **JSON Data Store**: Stores yoga class information and quiz questions for easy maintenance.

+This hybrid approach leverages Django's robust backend capabilities while enhancing the user experience with Vue.js for interactive components.

-### Key Characteristics of the Yogi Microservice:
+### Key Characteristics:
 - **Independent Deployment**: Yogi can be deployed and scaled independently of other services.
-- **API-Driven**: Yogi communicates with other services via REST APIs for data exchange.
+- **API-Driven**: REST API endpoints provide data to Vue.js components.
-- **Focused Functionality**: Yogi specializes in personalized yoga class recommendations.
+- **Focused Functionality**: Personalized yoga class recommendations with dynamic content.
-- **Error Isolation**: Issues in Yogi do not affect other services in the ecosystem.
+- **Progressive Enhancement**: Core functionality works without JavaScript, while Vue.js enhances the experience.

 ---

 ## Features

-- **Personalized class recommendations** based on your input.
+- **Class recommendations** based on user input.
 - **Preview class content** before joining.
+- **Interactive class explorer** powered by Vue.js for filtering and browsing classes.
+- **Dark mode support** for comfortable viewing in any lighting condition.
+- **Responsive design** optimized for mobile, tablet, and desktop devices.
 - **Comprehensive testing** with unit tests and end-to-end tests.
 - **Continuous Integration** with GitHub Actions to ensure code quality.
 - **Error monitoring** with Honeybadger to track and resolve issues in production.
-- **User analytics** with Piwik to understand user behavior and improve the app experience.
+- **User analytics** with Piwik (Matomo) to understand user behavior and improve the app experience.
 - **Images** delivered through a dedicated CDN to enhance performance and reduce storage requirements.
 - **Environment-specific configurations** for development, testing, and production.

 ---